thisstillwill/COS432-Spring-2022/README.md

 ## Contents

-- `Assignments` - Directory containing the source files and metadata for each assignment.
+- `Assignments/` - Directory containing the source files and metadata for each assignment.
 Individual problem sets are located in subfolders and denoted using the number of the assignment:

 ```txt
 .